o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/override-a-prefab.md

 }
 ```

+An example of such file exists as a project-specific override in the AutomatedTesting project: [`AutomatedTesting/Registry/editorpreferences.setreg`](https://github.com/o3de/o3de/blob/development/AutomatedTesting/Registry/editorpreferences.setreg)

+{{< note >}}
+It is recommended to add your `editorpreferences.setreg` file to the {project-path}/user/Registry folder as a user-specific override since any files under the user folder are git ignored and won't accidentally be committed.
+{{< /note >}}

 You can create different kinds of overrides on a prefab:
 * Component property edit
 * Component addition/removal
 * Entity addition/removal
 * Nested isntance addition/removal

-Overrides are automatically added when you perform editing actions on the content of a prefab instance.
+In **Override UX** mode, overrides are automatically added when you perform editing actions on the content of a prefab instance.

 ## Override a component property